tecnoagateam/superbot/README.md

-# ZajavaBot, a modular Telegram bot, written in Python
+# NRxSports, a modular Telegram bot, written in Python

 ## How to use it
 - Clone `https://github.com/AzeMusic/superbot`